 The input voltage, VIN, must be at least 0.5 V for the regulator to turn on.
 However, once the regulator is on, the input voltage can drop as low as 0.3 V and the 3.3 V output voltage will be maintained on VOUT.
-Unlike standard boost regulators, this regulator has an additional linear down-regulation mode that allows it to convert input voltages as high as 5.5 V down to 3.3 V for small to moderate sized loads (for example, in our tests, the adjustable version of this regulator was able to supply 300 mA while converting an input of 5.5 V down to 1.8 V).
+Unlike standard boost regulators, this regulator has an additional linear down-regulation mode that allows it to convert input voltage as high as 5.5 V down to 3.3 V for small to moderate sized loads.
 When the input voltage exceeds 3.3 V, the regulator automatically switches to this down-regulation mode.
 The input voltage should not exceed 5.5 V. Please be wary of destructive LC spikes that might cause the input voltage to surpass 5.5 V (see below for more information).

-The four connections are labeled on the back side of the PCB, and they are arranged with a 0.1" spacing along the edge of the board for compatibility with solderless breadboards, connectors, and other prototyping arrangements that use a 0.1" grid.
-You can solder wires directly to the board or solder in either the 4×1 straight male header strip or the 4×1 right-angle male header strip that is included.
+The three connections are labeled on the back side of the PCB, and they are arranged with a 0.1" spacing along the edge of the board for compatibility with solderless breadboards, connectors, and other prototyping arrangements that use a 0.1" grid.
+You can solder wires directly to the board or solder in either the 3×1 straight male header strip or the 3×1 right-angle male header strip that is included.